dangvangiang23/CAPSTONE-PROJECT-2024_Financial-Planning/README.md

 - Email Integration: Gmail SMTP for automated notifications
 -
 **Roles & Responsibilities**
-* Backend Developer: Designed and developed backend APIs for core functionalities, including user and term management.
+* *Backend Developer*: Designed and developed backend APIs for core functionalities, including user and term management.
  Integrated Redis to improve performance and scalability for caching frequently accessed data.

-* Tester: Created and executed unit tests using Mockito and JUnit for thorough testing of backend components.
+* *Tester*: Created and executed unit tests using Mockito and JUnit for thorough testing of backend components.
 Conducted manual testing and documented test cases to ensure system reliability and accuracy.

-* Business Analyst (BA): Coordinated requirements gathering and refined features based on feedback.
+* *Business Analyst (BA)*: Coordinated requirements gathering and refined features based on feedback.

 **Performance & Skills**